 The Galapagos Islands attract thousands of visitors every year, and nearly all of them are equipped with cameras.
-This is not surprising since the Galapagos Islands are a world-class photography destination.
-It is the dream of professional and amateur nature photographers .
+This is not surprising since the Galapagos Islands are a world-class photography destination for professional and amateur nature photographers .

-Schedule a combination cruise/land stay in the Islands
+1. Schedule a combination cruise/land stay in the Islands

 Consider scheduling a few days in the towns.
 You’ll have a lot more freedom and much less pressure.

-Don’t Forget the Water
+2. Don’t Forget the Water

-What to Bring
+3. What to Bring

 A Layman´s Guide to Photography in the Galapagos

-Photography in the Galapagos is a bucketlist destination for professionals in the field the same way that it’s a dream vacation for divers.
+Photography in the Galapagos is a bucket list destination for professionals in the field the same way that it’s a dream vacation for divers.
 The stunning scenes that develop out of everyday events form pictures that will be passed around the dinner table more than once after returning home.

 For the layman, making sure that you are prepared for your trip with the proper equipment before you leave is paramount.
-A few tips to consider before you go to make capturing the sights, sunsets and wildlife a cinch are as follows.
+A few tips to consider before you go to make capturing the sights, sunsets, and wildlife a cinch are as follows.

-Take a Decent Camera
+1. Take a Decent Camera

-Study and Practice before You Go
+2. Study and Practice before You Go

 While pointing and clicking is fine for scenes at a restaurant or of a funny street sign, taking the time to study and practice composition and the way your cameras setting work can help you take the perfect shot once on the islands.
-Automatic setting can often leave out colors or details that a few clicks of a button can sharpen and blend to the discerning eye.
+The automatic setting can often leave out colors or details that a few clicks of a button can sharpen and blend to the discerning eye.

-Know the animals
+3. Know the animals

 Pick up a good travel guidebook or list of animals in the Galapagos and spend some time researching what their characteristics are.
 Learn how they move, when they are out and their colors and set aside some time to think about how to best photograph them.
 A little forethought can make the difference between a good and great picture.